Custom Metadata Types Salesforce

 5. Dynamic Business Processes:

-Custom Metadata Types empower the creation of dynamic business processes that can be configured based on specific criteria.
+Custom Metadata Types enable businesses to create dynamic processes that they can configure based on specific criteria.
 This adaptability is beneficial for organizations with evolving workflows or changing business requirements, allowing for agile adjustments without code changes.

-They facilitate localization and internationalization efforts by storing translated values or configurations that vary based on the user’s language or locale.
+They facilitate localisation and internationalisation efforts by storing translated values or configurations that vary based on the user’s language or locale.
 This enables Salesforce applications to cater to diverse global audiences seamlessly.

 7. Data Integration: